johannesvollmer/id-vec/README.md

 ```

-You can think of the IdMap as a vector that
+You can think of the IdVec as a vector that
 reuses slots.
 It inserts new elements into
 places where old elements were removed,
 instead of shifting all the remaining elements by one.